INDITEK-eco-evo-Model/INDITEK-2.0/README.md

 - `LonDeg.mat`: Degrees of longitud according to latitude (with a distance equivalent to 1º at the equator).
 Used to find active nearest neighbours (NN) in a restricted area, mimicking immigration to newly submerged continental platform.
 - `rhoExt.csv`: Mass extinction patterns inputted in the model.
 - `observed_D.npz`: The proof of concept data, the pattern diversity nowadays.

+The other folders are used for:
+- `images`: Contains all the images generated for the manuscript.
+- `output_data`: Contains the main outputs of the model scripts.
+- `tool_for_images`: Auxiliary data necessary for the `final_visualization` script.

 ## Running the model: